From Bioethics Briefings

 Vascularized Composite Allografts

-A new form of transplantation called vascularized composite allograft (VCA) has, to date, enabled approximately 30 face transplants for people with severe facial trauma, around 70 hand transplants for amputees, a small number of uterus transplants for women without uteruses or with uterus malformations, one successful penis transplant for a man injured by an adult ritual circumcision, and another penis transplant too recent to gauge success.
-While not life-saving, VCAs have the potential to make life worth living for people with injuries that hinder basic human functions and prevent comfortable operation in society.
+A new form of transplantation called vascularized composite allograft (VCA) has, to date, enabled more than 40 face transplants for people with severe facial trauma, around 100 hand transplants for amputees, 60 uterus transplants for women without uteruses or with uterus malformations, and three successful penis transplants.
+While not lifesaving, VCAs have the potential to make life worth living for people with injuries that hinder basic human functions and prevent comfortable operation in society.
 Instead of using prosthetics or grafts, replacing “like with like” promises greater achievement of form and function.

 In addition to being incredibly complex and expensive (health insurance will not cover VCA operation cost until proven safe and effective), these procedures have significant implications for personal identity.
 Unlike lungs or a kidney, faces and hands exhibit public histories of their owners, reflecting and reinforcing personality.
 What happens when these histories are transferred to new owners?
 Anecdotes from some of the first medically successful VCAs indicate a range of outcomes.
 Many recipients appear to be re-integrating well into their lives and careers.
 Some have suffered serious identity crises leading to compromised relationships, procedure reversal, and in very few instances suicide.
 The mental and emotional strain make standardized psychosocial screening and support a moral necessity for the field of VCA.
 Potential recipients and their family members should undergo extensive evaluation to ensure they are stable enough for the challenge, and long term psychotherapy should be built into the expected procedure costs.